microsoft/WhatTheHack/000-HowToHack/WTH-Common-Prerequisites.md

 Manage your resources via a web interface (i.e. GUI) at [https://portal.azure.com/](https://portal.azure.com/)

 The Azure Portal is a great tool for quick prototyping, proof of concepts, and testing things out in Azure by deploying resources manually.
-However, when deploying production resources to Azure, it is highly recommended that you an automation tool, templates, or scripts instead of the portal.
+However, when deploying production resources to Azure, it is highly recommended that you use an automation tool, templates, or scripts instead of the portal.

-**Note:** That's why you're participating in this "Infrastructure as Code" hackathon!

 ### Azure CLI

 The Azure CLI is a cross-platform command-line tool providing a great experience for managing Azure resources.
-The CLI is designed to make scripting easy, flexibly query data, support long-running operations as non-blocking processes, and more.
+The CLI is designed to make scripting easy, query data in flexible ways, support long-running operations as non-blocking processes, and more.
 It is available on Windows, Mac, and Linux.

 The Azure CLI will be the preferred (and supported) approach for this event, so please install the Azure CLI on your workstation.
 If you are not able to install the Azure CLI, or are using a workstation that is not your own, you can use the Azure CLI in the browser via the Azure Cloud Shell from the Azure Portal.

 For Windows users, see the note below about how & where to install the Azure CLI!

 - [Install on Windows](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-windows?view=azure-cli-latest)
 - [Install on macOS](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-macos?view=azure-cli-latest)